johaGL/DIMet/README.md

 See Notes for a detailed explanation, which will help you to write down your own configuration file.
 Please check the full configuration files located in both example folders, which are provided with our DIMet pipeline.
-These files give you nice examples of how to include the parameters for `timeseriesplots` and `abundplots` in your configuration file.
+These files give you nice examples of how to include the parameters for any of the time series plots and `abundplots` in your configuration file.

 ## Run your analysis

 DIMet `--mode` options are:
 - `prepare` : need to be executed before any other type of analysis, because it checks your input files and creates tmp/ folder with clean, compartment specific versions of your input files.
 - `diffabund` : differential abundances of metabolites and isotopologues
-- `timeseriesplots` : isotopologues' stacked bars and fractional contributions line-plots
 - `abundplots` : comparative bars of isotopologue's and total metabolites abundances
+- `timeseries_isotopologues` : isotopologues' stacked bars and
+- `timeseries_fractional` : fractional contributions line-plots

 So the mode `prepare` is compulsory to be the first, the others can be made in any desired order.